delafu/CarND-LaneLines-P1/writeup_template.md

 * Run the Hough Transform to find the lanes
 * And last draw the lines

-I´m happy with the results I´ve obtained in the static images and in the first two videos, but I have to work to fix the challenge video that is horrible.
+I´m happy with the results I´ve obtained in the static images and in the first two videos, but I have to work to fix the challenge video.

+[image1]
+[image2]

 I´m going to explain some of the steps of the pipeline.

 ### Find edges using Canny edge detector

-I´ve used a very similar parameters that I used in the lesson and I think that I have a good result.
+I´ve used similar parameters that I used in the lesson and I think that I got a good result.

-### Find edges using Canny edge detector
+### Define the region that is interesting to find lanes

-I´ve used a practical method and I´ve selected a polygon
+I´ve used a practical method and I´ve selected a polygon based in the height and width of the image and from testing some different values.

+### Run the Hough Transform to find the lanes

+I´ve run the Hough Transform with values like used in the lessons and they work very well with exception of very shiny images.

+### Draw the lines

+This was the most tricky part.
+I calculated the lines using the average slope, x and y of the lines obtained from the Hough transform.
+I discarded the horizontal (or near horizontal)lines and then using the equation y=mx+b I was able to calculate the lines from the bottom of the image to the top of the region of interest.
+All of this work is done in the avg_lines function.

+I used a moving average to stabilize the video.
+When I did not use the lines move too much.

+I´ve drawn the lines for the videos using weighted_img function to get a transparent effect.
+I had to create a black image and draw the lines on it and then call to the weighted function.

-### 2. Identify potential shortcomings with your current pipeline
+### Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...

-Another shortcoming could be ...
+My current pipeline does not work very well in the challenge video.
+I think that one of the problems is that has problems with shinny images.

+I think that the pipeline will have problems in curves

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+A potential improvement could be to detect white and yellow lines instead of all the lines in the image.

-Another potential improvement could be to ...
+Another improvement would be to give more value to the lines near the observer.